0anas01/website/linkerd.io/content/2.15/tasks/upgrade.md

 plane's existing configuration and TLS secrets are retained.
 Linkerd's CRDs should be upgraded first, using the `--crds` flag, followed by upgrading the control plane.

+(If you are using a stable release, your vendor's upgrade instructions may have more information.)

 ```bash
 linkerd upgrade --crds | kubectl apply -f -